kinsiv/RootCause_Forecast-Loans/README.md

 ## Actionable & Business Insights:
 1. Incentivize loyalty rewards for customers of lower affluence ($25,000 - $49,999).
 The estimated return from other Income Ranges has a 67% chance to be less.
 2. Offer a 24-month and a 48-month term length for revenue.
 Customers flock towards 36 months, with <1% choosing a 12-month term length.
-3. Loans aged 25 months+, accrue 153% estimated return gains over Loans aged 1-12 months.
+3. Loans aged 25 months+, accrue 153% estimated return over Loans aged ~12 months.
 The APR, interest, and fees are the prime influences.
 4. Garner prospects through a campaign for "Excellent" credit scores.
-They are merely 6% of the profits, while having the 2nd highest average profit.
+They are merely 6% of the profits, while having the 2nd highest average profit with unbeatable track records.
 5. Gross sales for the first semi-annual period of 2024 projected to be between $61.95m - $133.3m.